APiercey/apiercey.github.io/content/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/aggregate-persistence.md

 ---
 title: "Event Sourcing with Ruby and AWS Serverless Technologies - Part Four: Aggregate Persistence"
 date: 2023-04-28
-description: How complex objects are persisted and how we can tame object complexity by refactoring.
+description: How complex objects are persisted and rehydrated using the repository pattern and guarantees are made the using Optimistic Locking strategy.
 image: images/event-sourcing.jpg
 showTOC: true
 draft: false
 list: "never"
 useComments: true
-utterenceIssueNumber: 1
+utterenceIssueNumber: 6

 keywords:
   - aws